 The most important part of any business is having someone to serve and sell to, which is why it’s crucial to find your perfect niche.
 You cannot shout into the void and expect things to happen, followers to randomly appear and customers to be knocking at your door.
 You need to know who you are talking to in order to have a profitable and successful business.
 Its part of a strong strategy, it’s the lifeblood of your biz.
 Even if you have the most amazing, awesome, blow-your-mind product, if you’re not reaching the right people, all you’ll hear is crickets.

 Never fear!
 Help is here!
 I’m going to walk you through my 5 step process to find the absolute perfect audience for your business.
-Plus I created a cool downloadable workbook to help guide you and work out your audience.

 Why it’s Super Important to Find Your Perfect Niche

 AKA, your target market, yo’ tribe, band of loyal followers, community, subscribers, internet BFFs.
 If you think you are going to setup a business and appeal to everyone, think again.
 One of the biggest mistakes new entrepreneurs make is that they try to be everything to everyone.
 Know that you cannot make everyone happy and it will hurt you in the long run.
 You need to find that sweet spot of perfect people who you appeal to, who are hungry to get their hands on what your selling.
 You are offering the solution to their specific problems.
 You can’t help everyone in the world, but your biz is perfect to help them.

 Just because you start a business in a certain niche doesn’t mean that you have to stick to that niche forever.
 Many successful startups have changed multiple times because they discovered that their chosen niche wasn’t right for them and that’s totally ok!
 Others expand their niche and venture outside their current services and products because their business and vision grew.